-2.1.4 Graduate Education & Research
+2.1.4 Graduate Studies

-The Graduate Education & Research (GER) office provides oversight of the entire thesis process from beginning to end and ensures quality and university wide consistency.
-They provide the structure and the guidance to all involved and are ultimately responsible for all thesis requirements being met.
-GER documents submission of the prospectus, provides formatting and editing feedback of the defense thesis, and checks for formatting of the final thesis.
-GER maintains quality control and authorizes approval of the final thesis on the degree audit (completed or not completed).
-Quality of theses is identified as Outcome 4, Measure 4.1 of the GER Higher Learning Commission co-curricular assessment plan.
-GER is available to answer questions, offers support as needed, and provides timely and immediate feedback.
+The Graduate Studies (GS) Office provides oversight of the entire thesis process from beginning to end and ensures quality and university-wide consistency.
+They provide the structure and guidance to all involved and are ultimately responsible for all thesis requirements being met.
+GS documents submission of the prospectus provides formatting and editing feedback of the defense thesis and checks for the formatting of the final thesis.
+GS maintains quality control and authorizes approval of the final thesis on the degree audit (completed or not completed).
+GS is available to answer questions, offers support as needed, and provides timely and immediate feedback.